Dorothy Shoemaker McDiarmid: Political career

-In 1959, she ran for the general assembly (a part-time position) to oppose the Byrd Organization's plan of Massive Resistance to the United States Supreme Court decisions in Brown v.
+In 1959, she ran for the General Assembly (a part-time position) to oppose the Byrd Organization's plan of Massive Resistance to the United States Supreme Court decisions in Brown v.
 Board of Education, which included a Prince Edward County, Virginia case.
-Governor Thomas Stanley, following the direction of U.S. Senator Harry F. Byrd proposed to close any school or district that integrated, even those integrating pursuant to court order, as in nearly Arlington as well as Norfolk and Albemarle County.
+Governor Thomas Stanley, following the direction of U.S. Senator Harry F. Byrd proposed to close any school or district that integrated, even those integrating under court order, as in nearby Arlington as well as Norfolk and Albemarle County.

 McDiarmid championed public schools, as well as improved services for children and women and distribution of state budget monies according to population.
 Several newspaper surveys ranked her among the ten most effective delegates.
-McDiarmid succeeded in adding kindergarten to the public school schedule, as well as helped create George Mason University and five community colleges in Northern Virginia.
+McDiarmid succeeded in adding kindergarten to the public school schedule, as well as helping create George Mason University and five community colleges in Northern Virginia.
 Early in her political career, she proposed Virginia's creation of a Committee on the Status of Women, which was defeated legislatively, but established as an executive branch committee by Governor Albertis S. Harrison Jr. McDiarmid also advocated ratification of the Equal Rights Amendment to the U.S. Constitution and abolition of the death penalty, but her Virginia General Assembly colleagues never passed those measures (although the 1970 Virginia constitution does include an equal rights section).

 Although temporarily defeated for re-election in 1961 and 1969 (as discussed below), McDiarmid became one of the most influential women ever elected to the House of Delegates.
 She was the first woman appointed to the Committee on Rules, ranking member of the House Education Committee, and from 1986 until her retirement, she became the first woman to preside over the committee that prepared the state's budget (the House Committee on Appropriations).